 If you find yourself waking up after the sun rises, wearing a sleep mask is a good idea.
 A sleep mask prevents you from seeing the natural light that brightens your room in the morning.
 It also prevents you from seeing the digital glare of electronic devices, like your alarm clock.
 When your brain senses darkness, it produces melatonin which helps you fall asleep.
 Sleep masks are typically quite affordable, which makes this remedy one of the simplest solutions to sleep-related problems.

 While feeling overly stressed during the holidays is not uncommon, difficulty sleeping could be a more serious issue.
-If you are a snorer, you may wake up tired or unsatisfied.
-It is also possible that you are suffering from sleep apnea.
-Following best practices, like establishing a bedtime routine, dieting, and exercising regularly year round, promotes healthy sleep habits.
-If you are inefficient during the day, fall asleep easily, or you are constantly tired, make an appointment with us today.
+If you’re a snorer, you may wake up feeling tired or unsatisfied.
+It’s also possible that you are suffering from sleep apnea.
+Following best practices, like establishing a pre-bedtime routine, dieting, and exercising regularly year round, promotes healthy sleep habits.